 You can customize this next step to fit the immediate need of your business, depending on your current goals.

-Now, you can easily create a professional-looking lead magnet all by yourself on Canva because it is amazing, easy to use, and contains thousands of templates to choose from.
+You can easily create a professional-looking lead magnet on Canva because it is fantastic, easy to use, and contains thousands of templates.

 But if you are short on time, inspiration, or both, check out my Lead Magnet Templates, intentionally designed for coaches and wellness service providers.

 After you have created your freebie, you can download it as a pdf directly from Canva.
 If you use dropbox or google drive, you can save it directly there without leaving Canva.

 Sometimes, you might want to share your freebie as a link.
 You can easily do this from your Dropbox or Google Drive account.
 Both services allow you to create a link from your saved document.

 Now you can upload your lead magnet to your email marketing program and set it up for delivery.
 You can embed your lead magnet on the front page if you have a blog or website.
 Now you have your professional-looking lead magnet ready for delivery into your ideal clients' hands (or emails).

 You might need to create a mockup to share your freebie on an Instagram post or Pinterest.
 A mockup is a virtual and “mouth-watering” representation of your freebie that causes the reader to want to download it instantly.

 You can create this in Canva.
 My lead magnet template bundle comes with pre-made templates for Pinterest, Instagram, and Facebook.

 Have questions about implementing any of the steps above or need more feedback?
 Check out the Canva Templates, Tech, and Tutorials for Coaches & Online Business Owners Facebook group